|Add to your personal catalog|

 - Recent original research projects have focused on: geochemical investigations of the Juniata River watershed, Paleozoic litho- and biostratigraphy of eastern North America, sedimentary petrology of syntectonic sandstone and conglomerate, and fluid inclusion microthermometry of sulfide-bearing mineral deposits.

-GL-100 Environmental Geology (Fall & Spring; Yearly; 3.00 Credits; N) An introduction to the principles and methods of geology.
+GL-100 Intro to Physical Geology (Fall & Spring; Yearly; 3.00 Credits; N) An introduction to the principles and methods of geology.
 Emphasis is placed on the geologic forces at work in our physical environment.
 Topics covered include internal processes such as volcanism, earthquakes, mountain building and the flow of groundwater as well as external processes such as landslides, flooding, erosion and landscape formation.
 Emphasis is given to the interaction of human activities with these physical processes as well as the processes themselves.

 GL-101 Physical Geology Lab (Fall & Spring; Yearly; 1.00 Credit; N) Gives students the opportunity to do geology in the laboratory and field.
 Concepts and methods covered in the lecture are reinforced.
 Specifically covered are mineral and rock identification, map interpretation and study of examples of earth processes from maps and in the field.
 Note: Some field trips are required and a special fee is assessed.
 Corequisite or Prerequisite: GL 100.

 GL-110 Death and Destruction by Nature (Spring; Yearly; 3.00 Credits; N) The course explores the processes that lead to large natural disasters.
 The primary goal is to give students the background information to understand the importance of earth processes and how these processes can relate to their lives.
-A field trip is included and a special course fee is assessed.

 GL-111 Oceanography (Fall; Yearly; 3.00 Credits; N) A survey of the physical, chemical, biological and geological environments of the ocean.
 Included are sea floor topography, composition and circulation of sea water and the life existing in the oceanic environments.
 Field experience is offered and a special fee is assessed.